Gigaspaces/xap-docs/site/content/xap/12.3/security/securing-your-data.markdown

 ```

 {{% info "Info"%}}
-Space operations performed from +within+ the task are guarded by a _temporary_ trust available throughout the life-cycle of the task.
-If you are trying to enforce custom access control, the `SecurityContext` will need to be extracted in a `before-execute` filter call.
+Space operations performed from *within* the task are guarded by a temporary trust available throughout the life-cycle of the task.
+If you are trying to enforce custom access control, the `SecurityContext` must be extracted in a `before-execute` filter call.
 {{% /info %}}

 # Executor-Based Remoting

-Executor Remoting {{%currentjavanet "executor-based-remoting.html" %}}allows you to use remote invocations of POJO services, with the Space as the transport layer using OpenSpaces Executors.
-To invoke a service method, you must have **Execute** privileges for class `org.openspaces.remoting.ExecutorRemotingTask`.
+Executor-based remoting {{%currentjavanet "executor-based-remoting.html" %}} allows you to use remote invocations of POJO services with the Space as the transport layer, using OpenSpaces Executors.
+To invoke a service method, you must have Execute privileges for class `org.openspaces.remoting.ExecutorRemotingTask`.

 # Event-Driven Remoting

-[Event Driven Remoting]({{%currentjavaurl%}}/event-driven-remoting.html) allows you to use remote invocations of POJO services, with the space as the transport layer using a polling container on the space side to process the invocations.
-Under the wires, event driven remoting uses the Space write and take capabilities.
-Thus, you must have **Write* and *Take** privileges (at both ends) for class `org.openspaces.remoting.EventDrivenSpaceRemotingEntry`.
+[Event-driven remoting]({{%currentjavaurl%}}/event-driven-remoting.html) allows you to use remote invocations of POJO services with the Space as the transport layer, using a polling container on the Space side to process the invocations.
+Under the wires, event-driven remoting uses the Space write and take capabilities.
+As such, you must have Write and Take privileges (at both ends) for class `org.openspaces.remoting.EventDrivenSpaceRemotingEntry`.

 # JDBC Driver

-GigaSpaces allows applications to connect using a [JDBC driver]({{%currentjavaurl%}}/jdbc-driver.html).
-A GigaSpaces JDBC driver accepts SQL statements, translates them to Space operations, and returns standard result sets.
-To acquire a connection to a remote secured space, provide the credentials (username and password) as parameters to the connection.
+XAP allows applications to connect using a [JDBC driver]({{%currentjavaurl%}}/jdbc-driver.html).
+A XAP JDBC driver accepts SQL statements, translates them into Space operations, and returns standard result sets.
+To acquire a connection to a remote secured Space, provide the credentials (username and password) as parameters to the connection.

 ```java